exasol/hive-virtual-schema/doc/user_guide/hive_user_guide.md

 TO 'jdbc:hive2://<Hive host>:<port>;AuthMech=1;KrbAuthType=1;KrbRealm=EXAMPLE.COM;KrbHostFQDN=_HOST;KrbServiceName=hive;transportMode=http;httpPath=cliservice;LogLevel=6;LogPath=/tmp/'
 ```

-This will create log files in the database `/tmp/` folder.
+This will create log files in a sandbox `/tmp/` folder.
 Please check the `exasol_container_sockets` folder for `HiveJDBC_driver.log` and `HiveJDBC_connection_*.log` files during the Virtual Schema creation or query run.
 These files will contain exception logs if there is any.

 You can set the `LogLevel` to number from `0` (Disables all logging) to `6` (Logs all driver activity).
 For more information please checkout the [Cloudera Hive JDBC Manual](https://docs.cloudera.com/documentation/other/connectors/hive-jdbc/latest/Cloudera-JDBC-Driver-for-Apache-Hive-Install-Guide.pdf) section on "Configuring Logging".